 Mission: We deliver high-quality public education for all ages.

 Vision: A vital component of Howard County’s renowned education system, we deliver excellence in education for everyone, advancing the economy and quality of life.

 Branches: HCLS’ seven branches are the Central Branch, East Columbia Branch, Elkridge Branch, Glenwood Branch, Miller Branch, Savage Branch, and Administrative Branch.

 Board of Trustees: HCLS is governed by a seven-member, policy-making Board of Trustees.
 The HCLS Board recommends Trustee nominees to the County Executive, who appoints the Trustees with County Council approval.

 Notable Statistics: Excellence in education for everyone is more valued than ever, as evidenced by the following analysis.
-In the past decade, items borrowed doubled (7 million in FY 14), as did research assistance interactions with HCLS instructors (2 million).
-Categories that tripled include physical visits (3 million), as well as class and event attendance (more than a quarter of a million).
+In the past decade, items borrowed doubled (7.3 million in FY 15), as did research assistance interactions with HCLS instructors (2 million).
+Categories that tripled include physical visits (3 million), as well as class and event attendance (306,000).
 All this in a county of 282,000 residents—and statistics continue to soar.

 Operating Budget: Our Operating Budget totals $19M, with 15 percent of the total allocated to Books & Materials, 19 percent to Customer Service, and 48 percent to Instruction (see Expenditures chart below).

 Team HCLS.
 Nearly 300 talented educators and support staff members comprise Team HCLS.
 This team of experts supplies a first-rate collection of materials in a wide variety of formats; provides research assistance; teaches classes, seminars and workshops for our large and diverse student body; and orchestrates outstanding signature events throughout the year.